Semantic Web: Past, Present, and Future (with Machine Learning on Knowledge Graphs and Language Models on Knowledge Graphs): Applications

 There is an increasing number of knowledge bases and representations of structured data.
 For example, the secondary database Wikidata\myurl{https://www.wikidata.org/wiki/Wikidata:Introduction/de}~\cite{DBLP:journals/cacm/VrandecicK14}.
 A secondary database includes, in addition to the (actual) statements, relationships to their sources and other databases (called secondary information).
 Wikidata is a shared database between Wikipedia and Wikimedia.
 Wikidata mainly contains a collection of objects, which are represented as triples over the objects' properties and the corresponding values.
 Semantic MediaWiki\myurl{https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki} is an extension of MediaWiki.
 It serves as a flexible knowledge base and knowledge management system.
 Semantic MediaWiki extends a classic wiki with the ability to enrich content in a machine-readable way using semantic annotations.

-Another knowledge base was Freebase\myurl{https://www.freebase.com}, also an open and collaborative platform initiated in 2007 and acquired by Google in 2010.
+Another knowledge base was Freebase~\cite{DBLP:conf/sigmod/BollackerEPST08-freebase,DBLP:conf/aaai/BollackerCT07-freebase}, also an open and collaborative platform initiated in 2007 and acquired by Google in 2010.
 The content from Freebase was taken from various sources, including parts from the MusicBrainz ontology mentioned earlier.
 The success and widespread use of Wikidata prompted Google to migrate Freebase to Wikidata~\cite{DBLP:conf/www/TanonVSSP16}.
 This strengthened the goal to develop a comprehensive, collaborative basis of structured data.

 Google offers a semantic search function with Google Knowledge Graph\myurl{http://www.google.com/insidesearch/features/search/knowledge.html}$^,$\myurl{https://developers.google.com/knowledge-graph/}.
 A knowledge graph, like an RDF graphs, is a set of triples representing links between entities.
 This forms a semantic database.
 Possible entity types are described on schema.org, among others.
 If a search term occurs in a query, the corresponding entity is searched for in the knowledge graph.
 Starting from this entity, it is then possible to navigate to further entities by means of the links.